Sardinia & Chamonix 2025

 Woke up to an interesting surprise for our hike out!

 It rained over our last few days so weren't able to climb more, but we had some amazing food back in town!
-Next time we'll climb BEFORE the September wedding to catch some more sun 😄
+Next time we'll climb BEFORE the September wedding 😄

-One long, (painful) flight later and we were pack in WA to harvest all the tomatoes that grew while we were gone!
+One flight later and we were back in WA to harvest the tomatoes!